 328 Katong Laksa, 53 East Coast Road

 One of the best things to not miss is a bowl of Laksa here.
-The fluffy bean curd puffs, bean sprouts, cockles, shrimp, fish sticks and noodles are served in a coconut curry soup with a spoonful of crushed coriander.
+The fluffy bean curd puffs, bean sprouts, cockles, shrimp, fish sticks, and noodles are served in a coconut curry soup with a spoonful of crushed coriander.
 When it comes to Peranakan style or more, the place has to be Katong!
 The Laksa gravy is still one of the best.
 You also get to choose which type of noodle you want and whether you want it in a rich stock soup or dry form.
 You even have a choice of prawns and extra meat.
 I have always preferred thin white noodles in the soup with large prawns.

 Pine Garden Lychee Martini Cake

 Even if you were never a fan of cakes and pastries, this lychee martini cake from Pine Garden's Cakes at Ang Mo Kio Ave 10 will leave you with a lasting impression that you would want to return for more.
-Topped with fresh lychee, a piece of this cake comes with smooth sponge cake layered with fragrant cream and filled with small lychee pieces coated with martini.
+Topped with fresh lychee, a piece of this cake comes with a smooth sponge cake layered with fragrant cream and filled with small lychee pieces coated with a martini.
 What I loved the most is its irresistible sweetness that leaves a lingering aftertaste.

 Ice Cream Street Stalls, Orchard Road

 From local flavors like durian and red bean to the classic vanilla and chocolate, you can choose to have your ice cream wrapped in bread or between wafers.
 The ice-cream street stalls are definitely the perfect treat after a long day!
 Wrapped in rainbow bread, wafer or cup indulge, just enjoy the different flavors.

 To enjoy a seamless journey, book a Singapore visa and experience Singapore like never before.